acumos/documentation/docs/AcumosUser/portal-user/marketplace/marketplace-intro.rst

 Searching by Keyword
 ====================
+You can search models in the marketplace to find keyword matches in the following fields: name, description, author, publisher, solution ID and revision ID.
 To search the Marketplace by keywords, follow these steps:

 #.
-Fill in the keyword search on the top left inner menu
+Enter keywords in the search field near the top of the left navigation bar
 #.
-Select the magnifying glass icon near the search box
+Hit return or click the search icon to start the search
 #.
-The result of your query is shown – with only the models that meet
+The result of your query is shown, with only the models that meet
    your search criteria

 Filtering by Category